paRaade/CTF-Writeups/Blue Teams Labs Online/Log Analysis – Compromised WordPress.md

 #### *January 14, 2021, at 06:14:00 (UTC)*

-A blended attack attempt is first performed
+A blended attack attempt is attempted

 **grep -n "xp_cmdshell" access.log**
 ```